Venkat2811/gpu-kernel-batcher/README.md

 Built with assistance from Claude and Gemini 2.5 Pro.

+## Scope and Limitations

+This project is a simulation to isolate and measure kernel launch overhead and the benefit of shape-based batching.
+It is NOT an inference engine.

+What it simulates:

+- Producer/consumer over POSIX SHM (SPSC ring)
+- Shape bucketing and batched execution via cuBLAS strided-batched GEMM (FP32/FP16)
+- Launch vs. batched kernel counts, wall-clock timing, optional CUDA event timing

+What it does not simulate:

+- Real model execution (no attention kernels, KV cache, CUDA Graphs, kernel fusion, or paging)
+- Stream scheduling, or multi-GPU
+- End-to-end throughput/latency of LLM serving
+- Numerical correctness on real data (buffers are zero-initialized, no result verification by default)

+Intended use:

+- A clean, reproducible harness to study how batching reduces launch overhead in decode-like workloads.

 # The Scale of the Problem: Kernel Launches in LLMs

 In LLaMA-70B: